 The reason I even mention these is not because I expect you to be a captain of a huge fishing trawler someday.
 But these boats generally serve as a good pointer of where you can go with your average boat, even without looking at the instruments.
 Since even the smaller trawlers tend to have a draft of around 8 feet, you can be sure that if you go where they do, you are in the safe zone.
 On several occasions, they provided peace of mind when I found myself wanting to sail in between two shallow points or if I was not sure whether such and such bay has enough depth.

 In case by a trawler you mean a normal-sized recreational boat, which is similar to a classic motor yacht, but such that doesn't plane, (and thus is slower) these have a larger draft relative to their similarly sized motor yacht counterparts.
 Usually not as large as a similarly sized sailboat, though that can happen too.
 This is because they are not made for speed but rather for comfortable onboard living, which shows in the design.

 As an example, a 42 ft Treworgy Trawler has a draft of 4 ft and 9 inches - compare that to the aforementioned examples.

 So What To Do With All This Info?

 It is quite simple.
 As mentioned, before you set sail, make sure you know your draft.
-The value is usually written down in a place where you can see the number when standing behind the wheel, but if not, find out where it is (or what it is).
+The value is usually written down in a place where you can see the number when standing behind the helm, but if not, find out where it is (or what it is).

 Add a value you are comfortable with to provide some safety cushion and then compare it with what your depth meter tells you.
 Know that the depth is usually measured from the bottom of the hull, not the deepest point of the keel.
 So if you are on a sailboat, add the keel size too.